akheron/jansson/doc/gettingstarted.rst

 no options to customize the resulting Jansson binary.)

 The command ``make check`` runs the test suite distributed with Jansson.
-Python_ is required to run the tests.
 This step is not strictly necessary, but it may find possible problems that Jansson has on your platform.
 If any problems are found, please report them.

 If you obtained the source from a Git repository (or any other source control system), there's no ``./configure`` script as it's not kept in